 Partnership to provide clothing for Clark County student internships, seeks to grow workforce

 Jan.
-30—A new partnership seeks to provide more internship opportunities for Clark County students and encourage workforce growth throughout the community.
+31—A new partnership seeks to provide more internship opportunities for Clark County students and encourage workforce growth throughout the community.

 The Greater Springfield Partnership has partnered with Dayton nonprofit Clothes That Work, to fit students in its Magnify internship program with attire fitting the job.
 The nonprofit will bring its mobile RV unit, stocked with needed clothing, to Springfield for students to wear to interviews and on the job.